sigp/positions-vacant/rust-go-security-engineer.md

 **Sigma Prime** is a leading blockchain and security research firm,  dedicated to building a secure and decentralised world.
 Since we started in 2015, Ethereum has been a focal point of our work, and we've collaborated with some of the leading companies in the blockchain space, offering security reviews, design consultancy, and niche development services in a range of technical capacities.

 Our flagship project, [Lighthouse](https://lighthouse.sigmaprime.io/), stands as one of the premier Ethereum consensus clients, and is developed in Rust.
-Backed by grant funding from the Ethereum Foundation, ConsenSys, and private contributors, Lighthouse is widely entrusted by institutional and individual users for staking on Ethereum and is a testament to our commitment to excellence and security in decentralised systems.
+Backed by grant funding from the Ethereum Foundation, Protocol Guild, ConsenSys, and private contributors, Lighthouse is widely entrusted by institutional and individual users for staking on Ethereum and is a testament to our commitment to excellence and security in decentralised systems.

 Our information security practice provides assessment services targetting the following: